 Rev up your taste buds for a combination of sweet berries, sour lemon, and cool mint in this delicious pound cake dessert.

-When the heat turns up Blackberry Supremes are the perfect sized sweet and tart ending to summer meals.
-Offer a variety of
+When the heat turns up Blackberry Supremes are the perfect sized sweet and tart berry dessert to end summer meals.
+Offer a

 The honey-like sweetness of fresh figs pairs with raspberries and cinnamon for a deliciously unexpected late-summer treat.

 There are crisp Italian cookies also called ladyfingers, but be sure to use soft ones in this recipe.
 Look for them in the